paulstothard/helpful_links/README.md

 ## Pipeline development

 * [nextflow-io/nextflow](https://github.com/nextflow-io/nextflow) - A bioinformatics workflow manager that enables the development of portable and reproducible workflows.
 * [snakemake/snakemake](https://github.com/snakemake/snakemake) - A tool to create reproducible and scalable data analyses.
+* [snakemake/snakemake-wrappers](https://github.com/snakemake/snakemake-wrappers) - A collection of reusable wrappers for adding popular command-line tools to Snakemake workflows.

 ## Programming

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) - Practical programming for total beginners.
-* [R for Data Science](https://r4ds.had.co.nz) - Learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it.
+* [R for Data Science](https://r4ds.had.co.nz) - Learn how to get your data into R, get it into the most useful structure, transform it, visualize it and model it.
 * [ziishaned/learn-regex](https://github.com/ziishaned/learn-regex) - Learn regex the easy way.

 ## Raw sequence data